Anurag045011/Data-Streaming-Project/README.md

-# Data Streaming Project: Generating, Transforming, and Analyzing Game Data
+# Data Pipelining and Real-Time Data Streaming with Apache Flink and Flink SQL
----

 ## Objective

-The primary goal of this project is to demonstrate how to generate and process data using **Confluent schemas** and stream it into **multiple Kafka topics**.
-The data is then ingested, transformed, and stored in Elasticsearch for visualization in Kibana.
-This project builds a pipeline for real-time data streaming, enrichment, and dashboard creation to analyze the performance of players and game rooms in a gaming environment.
+This project demonstrates a comprehensive pipeline to handle streaming data by integrating Confluent schemas, Kafka topics, Apache Flink, and Elasticsearch.
+The primary goal is to:
+- Generate and process data using **Confluent schemas**.
+- Feed the processed data into multiple **Kafka topics**.
+- Stream and analyze the data in real-time using **Apache Flink** and **Flink SQL**.
+- Create a dashboard for visualization and derive insights using **Kibana**.

 ---

 ## Dataset Description